intor-i18n/intor-i18n.github.io/messages/en-US/articles/frameworks/vite-react/index.md

 This page shows the minimal setup for integrating Intor with Vite + React, including preparing message files, configuring Intor, and initializing the Context.
 These steps form the core usage pattern in typical front-end projects.

-> The following examples use TypeScript, but JavaScript can also be used.
+> The following examples use TypeScript, but JavaScript is also supported.

 ---